 Mayapple plants in gardens are grown primarily for their deeply cut, umbrella-like leaves.
-The blooming period is short, lasting only two to three weeks in mid- to late spring.
+The blooming period is short, lasting only two to three weeks in mid to late spring.
 The flowers, which resemble apple blossoms and typically appear in May (hence the name), aren’t usually numerous, and although they are attractive in their own right, they are usually hidden under the big, showy leaves.
 The low-growing foliage remains attractive until it dies down in late summer.

 Mayapple Growing Conditions